 There are a number of legal options to seek compensation for injuries to you or your unborn child in a car accident.
 Since personal injury suits are an already-complicated process further complicated by pregnancy-related concerns, it is difficult to give any sort of average amount of compensation you can expect.
 All of this will depend on the specifics of your case.
 An experienced Texas injury lawyer can help you to understand what factors are at play in your case and to determine how much you might be able to receive in a settlement.

-If you were injured in car accident while pregnant, the Houston car accident lawyers of Michael P. Fleming & Associates, P.C., can help.
+If you were injured in car accident while pregnant, the Houston car accident lawyers of Fleming Law, P.C., can help.
 Our experienced personal injury attorneys understand how pregnancy complications or the loss of an unborn child can affect a settlement and will fight to secure as much compensation for you as possible.

 For more information on how we can help, call us or contact us online now for a free consultation and advice about your best legal options.